4 Benefits of Probiotics

 Before you begin taking probiotics, you’ll need to find the correct strain for your needs.
 A commonly used bacteria in probiotics is lactobacillus, but there are more than 120 different types of lactobacillus.
 Many are used as probiotics.
 But lactobacillus isn’t the only type of bacteria used in probiotics.
 There are other types of bacteria with different species.
 This makes for a lot of choices!

 When deciding on a probiotic, research the digestive issue you want to address.
 Select a probiotic based on that condition.
+For example, Lactobacillus rhamnosus GG may be helpful for someone with irritable bowel syndrome (IBS).
+There are some probiotics for women, which are formulated to have digestive health benefits as well as prevent problems like chronic vaginitis.

 After you purchase probiotics, make sure to store them correctly, refrigerating them if needed.
 Always check the expiration dates of your probiotics.
 Try foods and supplements to figure out which one meets your needs.
 Both are great ways to get probiotics, but supplements generally have a higher concentration.